A Novel Paradigm for Neural Computation: X-Net with Learnable Neurons and Adaptable Structure: Results

 \section{Results}

-\textbf{Evaluating X-Net. } In order to comprehensively evaluate the performance of X-Net, we make a comprehensive evaluation of X-Net in terms of fitting ability and classification ability.
-In particular, we also test X-Net's ability to scientific discovery on datasets from various disciplines such as environment and energy.
+In order to comprehensively evaluate the performance of X-Net, we make a comprehensive evaluation of X-Net on regression and classification tasks.
+In particular, we also test X-Net's ability to make scientific discoveries on datasets from various disciplines such as environment and energy.